KayeeNL/cms-saas-vercel-demo/docs/cms-config.md

 After clicking "Begin Import", you should see a loader during the import.
 After import, a results section should appear, which summarized the number of imported items.

 ### 2. Configure the channel

-With the content now imported, the next step is to do the initial configuraiton of the channel.
+With the content now imported, the next step is to do the initial configuration of the channel.
 This will allow the website to connect to the content and render it.

 - Navigate to "Settings" (cog icon on the left-hand side) - and then go to "Manage Websites" under "Config"
 - Click on "Create website" to create a new channel definition